brianfiszman/nodejs-movies-api/README.md

-# Nest + Mongoose + TypeScript example integration
+# Nest + Mongoose + TypeScript Movies API

 ### Description
-This project provides an API with access to a PostgreSQL.
+This project provides an API with access to a MongoDB that stores movies.
-It has JWT integration in one of the endpoints.

 # Available routes: